Engineering is about the making of artifacts, software engineering about the making of symbolic ones. Hence the three dimensions of the discipline:

 As it happens, a subset of constructs centered on functional architecture may well meet those three objectives as it will separate supporting structures (“charpentes” in french) from features whose specifications have no consequences on system architectures.

 Broadly speaking, software engineering can be defined as the processing of symbolic artifacts by enrichment, extension, interpretation, translation, transformation, generation, etc. That may be performed at two levels, one targeting languages constructs, the other dealing with model contents.
-While artifacts semantics can be managed uniformly at language level, that’s not the case when model contents are processed across contexts, namely from business to system realms.
+While artifacts semantics can be managed uniformly at language level, that’s not the case when model contents are processed across contexts, which entails the reuse of differentiated knowledge: business, organizational, or technical.

 Retrieving legacy code has something to do with archaeology as both try to retrieve undocumented artifacts and understand their initial context and purpose.
 The fact that legacy code is still well alive and kicking may help to chart their structures and behaviors, but it may also confuse the rationale of initial designs.

-The main purpose of engineering processes is to balance stakeholders objectives rooted into different shearing Layers: business needs, system functionalities, and applications deployment.
+The main purpose of engineering processes is to balance stakeholders objectives set along different time-frames: business opportunities, systems architectures, and applications development.
 In a perfect world there would be one stakeholder, one architecture, and one time-scale.
 Unfortunately, goals are often set by different organizational units, based upon different concerns and rationales, and subject to changes along different time-frames.

-The rationale governing the design of development processes may be compared to the one governing cooking processes.
+The rationale governing the design of development processes may be compared to the one governing cooking.
 While there is an infinity of ingredients, most belong to four categories: water, proteins, carbohydrates, and fats.
 The ways they react to physical processing and can be combined are set by chemical laws.
 It is therefore possible to characterize cooking recipes and identify basic states and processing sequences independently of their gourmet flavors.
-And that is what model driven engineering is about: reasoned processing of models depending on the fundamental properties of their contents.
+With servings triggered by customers orders, that epitomizes model driven engineering: reasoned processing of models depending on the fundamental properties of their contents and the expectations of end users.

 With regard to concerns, models will take into account responsibilities (enterprise architecture), functionalities (functional architecture), and operations (technical architecture).